optimamodel/optima/server/README.md

 # Introduction to the Optima webserver

-- is `api.py`, a `python` application, written in the `flask` framework.
+- the main webserver is `api.py`, a `python` application, written in the `flask` framework.
- `api.py` defines the way URL requests are converted into HTTP responses to the webclient
+ `api.py` defines the way URL requests are converted into HTTP responses to the webclient, you can see a list of available API calls at <http://sandbox.optimamodel.com/api/spec.html#!/spec>, or locally, once the webserver is running <http://localhost:8080/api/spec.html>
-- `flask` is a micro-framework to provide libraries to build `api.py`, it's considered a light-weight framework
+- `flask` is a micro-framework to provide libraries to build `api.py`
-- `api.py` uses `postgres` as the database.
-It uses the `sqlalchemy` python library to interface with the database, the schema, tables and entries
+- `api.py` stores projects in a `postgres` database, a robust high-performant database.
+  It uses the `sqlalchemy` python library to interface with the database, the database schema, tables and entries.
+You can directly interrogate the `postgres` database using the standard `postgres` command-line tools, such as `psql`.
+The database schema is stored in `server/webapp/dbmodels.py`.
-- `bin/run_server.py` uses `twisted` to bridge `api.py` to the outgoing port through the `wsgi` specification, and also serves the client js files from the `client` folder
+- `bin/run_server.py` uses `twisted` to bridge `api.py` to the outgoing port of your computer using the `wsgi` specification. `run_server.py` also serves the client js files from the `client` folder
-- to carry out parallel simulations, `webapp/tasks.py` is a  `celery` daemon that listens for jobs from `api.py`, which is communicated through an in-memory/intermittent-disk-based `redis` database.
+- to carry out parallel simulations, `server/webapp/tasks.py` is a  `celery` daemon that listens for jobs from `api.py`, which is communicated through an in-memory/intermittent-disk-based `redis` database.